javiergs/Artemis/README.md

 * version 2.0 add storage into a local file <date+time>_data.csv and files are uploaded to Github into this repository; fix errors when using MN8

-* version 3.0 will add the second question per picture...
+* version 3.0 do not allow user to go next without answering SAM; show the ArtEmis prediction; and, store SAM answers into the data file.